Restorative Dentistry – Dallas, TX

-If you unfortunately have an injured or decayed tooth, it can negatively affect not just your oral health, but your overall wellbeing.
+If you unfortunately have an injured or decayed tooth, it can negatively affect not just your oral health, but your overall well being.
 That’s why Dr. Mariya Barnett, your accomplished female dentist in the DFW area, wants to help you overcome the problem as soon as possible with effective restorative solutions.
 Our team offers a wide range of restorative dentistry options that give you back your strong, aesthetically-pleasing dental structure so you can enjoy your smile’s fullest potential.
-Contact our office today to schedule your first appointment, or if you have any questions about your smile health.
+Contact our dental office today to schedule your first appointment for restorative dentistry in Dallas, TX, or if you have any questions about your smile health.
 Families from Lakewood, TX and other surrounding areas are always welcome!

 Dental crowns are one of the most common and versatile restorative services recommended to patients, and for good reason.
 They’re designed to cover a single tooth, replicating its natural shape and appearance while protecting the remaining natural structure underneath.
 Dental crowns can be used to correct the following issues: